rayan25nov/Cardano-Key-Converter/Readme.md

-# Cardano Key Converter
+# Cardano Key Converter (CJS + ESM)

-A TypeScript package for converting Cardano onchain private keys to offchain private keys compatible with Lucid Cardano.
+A universal TypeScript package that works seamlessly with both CommonJS (CJS) and ES Modules (ESM) for converting Cardano onchain private keys to offchain private keys compatible with Lucid Cardano.

+A TypeScript package
 ## Installation

 ```bash